Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

-As pointed out in the introduction to \cite{Kusakabe2021MZ}, the two main types of maps which are known to satisfy POPAI are (stratified) fibre bundles with Oka fibres and (stratified) subelliptic submersions.
+As pointed out in the introduction to Kusakabe's paper \cite{Kusakabe2021MZ}, the two main types of maps which are known to satisfy POPAI are (stratified) fibre bundles with Oka fibres and (stratified) subelliptic submersions.
 None of these two families is a subfamily of the other one: there are Oka manifolds which fail to be subelliptic (see Section \ref{sec:complements}), and there are subelliptic submersions which are not locally trivial at any base point, e.g.\ a complete family of complex tori \cite[Theorem 16]{Larusson2012}.
 Kusakabe also gave an example of a holomorphic submersion enjoying POPAI which does not belong to any of these two classes \cite[Proposition 5.10]{Kusakabe2021MZ}.
 It is therefore of interest to find a characterization of POPAI which unifies the theory in the same way as CAP and $\Ell1$ characterize Oka manifolds (cf.\ Theorem \ref{th:K2018}).
+To this end, Kusakabe introduced the following notion (see \cite[Definition 1.2]{Kusakabe2021MZ}).